sbonds/pyauth-pyotp/README.rst

   addition to HOTP/TOTP.
 U2F uses asymmetric cryptography to avoid using a shared secret design, which strengthens your MFA solution against server-side attacks.
 Hardware U2F also sequesters the client secret in a dedicated single-purpose device, which strengthens your clients against client-side attacks.
 And by automating scoping of credentials to relying party IDs (application origin/domain names), U2F adds protection against phishing attacks.
+One implementation of FIDO U2F/WebAuthn is PyOTP's sister project, `PyWARP <https://github.com/pyauth/pywarp>`_.

 We also recommend that implementers read the
 `OWASP Authentication Cheat Sheet <https://www.owasp.org/index.php/Authentication_Cheat_Sheet>`_ and